George Yeardley: Family

-Francis Yeardley - Was listed as age 1 in the February 1624 Jamestown Muster, so was born about 1623.
+Francis Yeardley (listed as age 1 in the February 1624 Jamestown Muster, so was born about 1623 and died before 1655 in Lower Norfolk County).

 Death and legacy

 Yeardley died on November 13, 1627.
 He is buried in Third Jamestown Church at Jamestown, Virginia.
 His widow, Temperance Flowerdew married Governor Francis West.
 Their son, Argoll Yeardley would represent Lower Norfolk county in the House of Burgesses in 1653, shortly before his death.
 Argoll Yeardly had married Ann Custis, who brought her brothers John Custis II and William Custis to the colony, where they became planters, served in the House of Burgesses, and founded the Custis family of Virginia.

 In pop culture

 Jason Flemyng plays Sir George Yeardley in a British television show, Jamestown.